flashintv/GraffitiGroovin/README.md

 # Graffiti Groovin'
-- This is the original repository
+- This is the original repository.
-Almost complete source code.
+- Almost complete source code.